- What is the environmental review process for this project?

 What is the environmental review process for this project?

 The proposed route submitted by Idaho Power Company crosses federal lands administered by BLM and USFS.
-The decision to issue a right of way over federal lands for a major transmission line is considered a major federal action, and an Environmental Impact Statement (EIS) will be prepared in compliance with the National Environmental Policy Act (NEPA).
+The decision to issue a right of way over federal lands for a major transmission line is considered a major federal action, and an Environmental Impact Statement (EIS) was prepared in compliance with the National Environmental Policy Act (NEPA).
 BLM is the lead federal agency for the NEPA process and the development of the project EIS.
 Visit the NEPA Process page for more information.

 The B2H Project is also undergoing review by the ODOE and EFSC.
 In this process, Idaho Power is applying to the state of Oregon to build the project.
 The Oregon energy facility siting process streamlines permitting for project decision-making by consolidating regulations of Oregon state and local agencies.
 EFSC will ultimately decide whether to approve or deny Idaho Power’s application to build this facility.
 ODOE is the state agency that provides technical support to EFSC.
 Visit the EFSC process page for more information.